esperanca-leonardo/esperanca-leonardo/README.md

   - 🎮 [Gaming Platforms](#-gaming-platforms)
   - 🍙 [Streaming Platforms](#--streaming-platforms)
 - 📬 [Connect With Me](#-connect-with-me)

+## 👨‍💻 About Me
+- 🎓 Graduated with a degree in Computer Science
+- 💬 Feel free to ask me anything, even if it's about "Nothing"!
+- 🧭 Exploring the Linux world, focusing on TWM environments
+- 🛠️ Currently working on freelance automation projects for businesses

+### 😄 Fun Facts
+ - I try to replace all graphical applications with alternatives that run in the terminal
+ - I find it torturous to use mouse-focused graphical interfaces like GNOME Shell, KDE Plasma, and Windows

 ## ⭐ Popular Repositories
 ### 🕗 Automation